tomarraj008/NeurIPS2018Notes/README.md

     - **Paying Attention to Function Words**
         - A non-sense-like poem
             - Twas brilliig, and the asdg, ...
-            - Content words are meaningless, BUT the function words aren’t always meaningless!
+            - Content words are meaningless, BUT the function words aren’t always meaningless.
         - Human language evolved to divide the labor between content and function words.
             - Inevitable trivial composition assumption: not enough variablility in *context*.
-            - Context-dependent reference: the same object may be the smaller or the larger one!
+            - Context-dependent reference: the same object may be the smaller or the larger one.
             - Can agents separate the content (shape/color/...) & function (relative/comparative words?)
             - By adding *attention*, one signal captures the objective content, and another captures function (highest/lowest).
     - **Seq2Seq Mimic Words: A Signaling Perspective**